XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
-receipt_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for a Receipt
+receipt_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for a Receipt
-attachment_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for Attachment object
+attachment_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for Attachment object
-content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
+content_type = image/jpg # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
 begin
   #Retrieves a specific attachments from a specific expense claim receipts by using a unique attachment Id
   result = api_instance.get_receipt_attachment_by_id(xero_tenant_id, receipt_id, attachment_id, content_type)